mtango99/mtango99.github.io/malcomb/RP-Malcomb-Report.md

 - sources of each data layer and
 - the variable(s) used from each data source
-- transformations applied to the variables (e.g. rescaling variables, calculating derived variables, aggregating to different geographic units, etc.)
+- transformations applied to the variables (e.g. rescaling variables, calculating derived variables, **aggregating to different geographic units**, etc.)

 This part may be compiled collaboratively as a group!

+**DHS(Household level)
+**LHZ bigger than Trad AUth

 ### Analytical Specification